llmasdeu/LSudoking/README.md

 # LSudoking

-Sudoku solver using recursive algorithms
+GUI application coded in Java that solves Sudoku puzzles, using recursive algorithms.